arienshibani/green-bite/readme.md

 * The [SHARP database](https://www.sciencedirect.com/science/article/pii/S2352340919309722).
 Environmental impacts of 40,000 foods commonly eaten in 40 countries.
 * Simple weight tables to convert between volumetric and mass measurements.

-### What's the catch? 🤨
-The API makes __a lot__ of assumptions and simplifications.
-Take the results with a grain of salt. 🧂

-* __GHGE__ and __Land usage__ are the only metrics used, and they are weighted equally.
-* False positives are to be expected.
-The RegEx / NLP used to find matches is very basic.
-  * Use the `/parse` endpoint to inspect the details and make your own judgement.
-* Many ingredients are not in the database (or not in the format one might expect them to be).

 ## Quickstart

 1. Clone the repo